Azure/azure-powershell/src/ResourceManager/StreamAnalytics/Commands.StreamAnalytics/help/Get-AzStreamAnalyticsOutput.md

 ## SYNTAX

 ```
-Get-AzureRmStreamAnalyticsOutput [-JobName] <String> [[-Name] <String>] [-ResourceGroupName] <String>
+Get-AzStreamAnalyticsOutput [-JobName] <String> [[-Name] <String>] [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmStreamAnalyticsOutput** cmdlet lists all of the outputs that are defined in a specified Stream Analytics job or gets information about a specific output.
+The **Get-AzStreamAnalyticsOutput** cmdlet lists all of the outputs that are defined in a specified Stream Analytics job or gets information about a specific output.

 ## EXAMPLES

 ### EXAMPLE 1: Get information about job outputs
 ```
-PS C:\>Get-AzureRmStreamAnalyticsOutput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob"
+PS C:\>Get-AzStreamAnalyticsOutput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob"
 ```

 This command returns information about the outputs defined on the job StreamingJob.

 ### EXAMPLE 2: Get information about a specific job output
 ```
-PS C:\>Get-AzureRmStreamAnalyticsOutput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "Output"
+PS C:\>Get-AzStreamAnalyticsOutput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "Output"
 ```

 This command returns information about the output named Output defined on the job StreamingJob.